polymathuniversata/echain-qa-agent/README.md

 ## Command Line Interface

-After global installation, use the `echain-qa` command:
+After global installation, use the `echain-qa` or `echain` command:

 ```bash
 # Run full QA suite (with progress bars and caching)